theostoican/theostoican.github.io/_posts/2024-05-01-reasoning.md

 # SFT

 Naturally, the first approach entails training a model to reproduce reasoning traces for a specific task token by token.
-This could mean
+This is no different than standard supervised finetuning (SFT) for, say, a classification task.
+The only different is that now the model is trained to learn, token by token, the reasoning trace.

 # RLHF